-What happens when you have all the ingredients to care for orphans — a building, home sponsors, home parents, children to fill the beds — but there is no electricity?
-Electricity might be a luxury for the kids who just came from the streets, but the caregivers of the Jungo Kinship Home wanted the best for the children.
+What happens when you have all the ingredients to care for orphans — a building, home sponsors, home parents, children to fill the beds — but there's no electricity?
+Electricity might be a luxury for the kids who just came from the streets.
+But the caregivers of the Jungo Kinship Home wanted the best for the children.

 When we checked back with them a few weeks after the home first opened, we found that they had managed to pool together enough money to purchase and install brand new solar panels!